 Last Friday noon Mr. L. B. Stiles of Benton turned a cow with a young calf loose in the front yard.
-Their home is on the hill at the end of the the bridge in the Good place.
-Mrs. Stiles attempted to approach the calf, when the cow turned on her and hooked her through the right groin and threw her about ten fect.
+Their home is on the hill at the end of the which they would otherwise have at the bridge in the Good place.
+Mrs. Stiles attempted to approach the calf, when the cow turned on her and hooked boys.
+Manager Dentler has determinher through the right groin and threw her about ten feet.
 The bowels protruded from the wound.
 Drs.
-Patter-10 75 likely to recover.
+Patterson and Edwards were called in and dressed the wound.
+When last heard If this is enforced it will add greatly to likely to recover.